Restaurants

 Program Structure

-The program consists of five integrated components:
+The program consists of four integrated components:

 • the textbook,